Armaghan-Bashir-ch/dotfiles/README.md

 > However, this command makes sure to backup existing files and dirs (if they exist) inside `~/.config/backup`.

 > [!Tip]
-> Changes may not apply, if you have not restarted or rebooted your device, so make sure to do that before.
+> Changes may not apply, if you have not restarted or rebooted your device, so make sure to do that after the installation is completed.

 # <a id="Credits"></a>